FIVE MOST SURPRISING FINDS

 NCES Teacher Data, 2022; IDEA Disproportionality Data

-Russell Skiba, whose research at Indiana University has defined the field, has documented the mechanism with painful clarity.
+Russell Skiba, whose research at Indiana University has defined the field, documented the mechanism with painful clarity.
 The process starts with a teacher referral.
 A teacher identifies a student whose behavior is disruptive, whose grades are poor, whose conduct does not match classroom expectations (Skiba et al., Exceptional Children, vol. 74, no. 3, 2008, pp. 264–288).

 A school psychologist conducts the evaluation.
 That psychologist may not share the student’s cultural background.
 They may not understand the behavioral norms of the student’s community.
 And they are applying criteria developed and tested on predominantly white populations.
 The evaluation produces a classification.
 The classification produces a placement.
 And the placement, more often than not, is permanent.